markwest1972/smart-security-camera/README.md

 * [Smarten up Your Pi Zero Web Camera with Image Analysis and Amazon Web Services Part 1](https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-1).
 * [Smarten up Your Pi Zero Web Camera with Image Analysis and Amazon Web Services Part 2](https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-2).

 You can also check out [this presentation](https://www.youtube.com/watch?v=20H-7QOaPFs) from Riga Dev Days where I describe the solution.
-The [slides from this talk are available](https://www.slideshare.net/markawest/building-a-smart-security-camera-with-raspberry-pi-zero-nodejs-and-the-cloud-riga-dev-days-and-geecon).
+The [slides from this talk are also available](https://www.slideshare.net/markawest/building-a-smart-security-camera-with-raspberry-pi-zero-nodejs-and-the-cloud-riga-dev-days-and-geecon).

+This version of the solution is heavily based on Node.js.
+[A Java version is also available](https://github.com/markwest1972/smart-security-camera-java).

 ## Contents